A Dose of Winter Medicine

 At home, I got a glimpse of Babulya’s life in the last few years.
 There were photographs of Mama, Maria and me everywhere.
 But they were old photographs, and not our best shots.
 She’d saved every birthday card Maria and I had ever made for her, but we seemed to have stopped sending them when we reached teenage years.
 Looking for some documents Mama needed, I stumbled upon neatly organized envelopes containing all of Babulya’s honorary diplomas, pins, medals and decals; her membership cards in the local orchard society; pet health insurance for Eden; her local assembly ID.
 One of her colleagues had made a scrapbook of her medical career, ending with photos of a lavish retirement party.
 Only then did I vaguely remember Babulya telling us that after the party – back in Syktyvkar, where she was known and loved – her apartment was so stuffed with flowers, she could hardly walk through.

 I could see now how she managed to live on her pension and still send us money.
 She reused every plastic bag and container; she laundered kitchen cloths made from her old underwear.
 We found a bucket of prickly brown soap bars that looked like they’d been made during the war.
 The cheap toilet paper was gray and hard, just like in so many Russian jokes.
 She could afford better, but she chose to save for us, in America.
-Yet I was already getting used to our daily commute, the daily humiliation and despair at the hospital.
-The Russian curse words were coming back. she spoiled Eden; my Blondie, she’d called her.
+Yet she spoiled Eden; my Blondie, she’d called her.
 The freezer was stocked with beef, fish and chicken hearts, cut up and packed into separate little bags.
 Eden, who was named after a rich blonde heroine from the American soap opera Santa Barbara, ate beef in the morning, hearts for lunch and fish for dinner.
 After retiring and moving back to Stavropol, Babulya could no longer travel because no one would agree to look on Eden, claiming that she jumped at their throats the moment they walked in the door.
 She was a terrible cat, half feral and destructive, everyone repeated throughout the years, and advised Babulya to put her to sleep.
 But Babulya would never do it; to her, she’d said, betrayal was the greatest sin of all.
 Eden, meanwhile, could hardly walk now.
 Her joints locked robotically; her hind legs dragged.
 She mewed asking for food, then mewed again, unable to chew it.
 Or maybe she was already mourning her life with Babulya.

 Every night we got calls from Babulya’s friends and former colleagues in Syktyvkar.
 They told us how much they wanted to be there for her, to sit by her side day and night, to return the kindness and understanding she’d shown them throughout the years.